Field-theoretical approach to open quantum systems and the Lindblad equation: Introduction

-The combined system consisting of the open quantum system and the bath constitutes a closed quantum system evolving in time according to a unitary transformation \cite{Landau59}.
-On the other hand, the open quantum system evolves according to a non-unitary quantum map owing to the interaction with the bath.
-This interaction gives rise to mixture, dissipation, decoherence, and entanglement \cite{Breuer02}.
+The combined system, consisting of the open quantum system and the bath, constitutes a closed quantum system evolving in time according to a unitary transformation \cite{Landau59,Breuer06}.
+On the other hand, the open quantum system evolves according to a non-unitary quantum map due to the interaction with the bath.
+This interaction gives rise to mixture, dissipation, decoherence, and entanglement \cite{Breuer06}.

-Since mixture of states are generated by the system-bath coupling, the starting point for an analysis is based on the Liouville - von Neumann equation $d\rho(t)/dt=-i[H,\rho(t)]$ \cite{Breuer02} for the density operator $\rho(t)$ for the combined closed system; here $H$ is the total Hamiltonian.
-Subsequently, the density operator for the open quantum system (S), $\rho_S(t)$, is obtained by tracing out the bath (B) degrees of freedom.
-Consequently, $\rho_S(t)=\text{Tr}_B[\rho(t)]$ and formally $d\rho_S(t)/dt=-i\text{Tr}_B[H,\rho(t)]$; note that throughout the present paper we set $\hbar=1$.
+Since a mixture of states is generated by the system-bath coupling, the starting point for an analysis is usually based on the von Neumann equation $d\rho(t)/dt=-i[H,\rho(t)]$ \cite{Landau59,Breuer06} for the density operator $\rho(t)$ for the combined closed system; here $H$ is the total Hamiltonian.
+Subsequently, the density operator for the open quantum system ({\it S}), $\rho_S(t)$, is obtained by tracing out the bath ({\it B}) degrees of freedom.
+Consequently, $\rho_S(t)=\text{Tr}_B[\rho(t)]$ and formally $d\rho_S(t)/dt=-i\text{Tr}_B[H,\rho(t)]$; note that throughout the present paper, we set $\hbar=1$.

-In general the time evolution of the reduced density operator $\rho_S(t)$ is governed by a complex integral equation.
-However, most studies of open quantum systems are based on the Markov assumption in combination with the Born approximation.
-Similar to the Langevin - Fokker-Planck scheme in classical statistical mechanics \cite{vanKampen92,Risken89,Reichl98}, the Markov approximation is based on an assumption of separation of time scales.
-The intrinsic time scale of the bath is assumed to be short compared to the time scale associated with the small open quantum system.
-In this limit we can ignore memory effects and invoke the Markov approximation \cite{Breuer02}; note, however, recent work on non-Markovian issues \cite{Breuer16,Breuer09,Bonifacio20}.
-Finally, in the second order Born approximation it follows that $\rho_S(t)$ is governed by the Lindblad equation \cite{Lindblad76,Manzano20}
+In general the time evolution of the reduced density operator $\rho_S(t)$ is governed by an inhomogeneous integral equation, or, correspondingly, a master equation incorporating memory effects.
+However, many studies of open quantum systems are based on the Markov assumption in combination with the Born approximation.
+Similar to the Langevin - Fokker-Planck scheme in classical statistical mechanics \cite{vanKampen92,Risken89,Reichl98}, the Markov approximation is based on an assumption of a separation of timescales.
+The intrinsic timescale of the bath, typically the fall-off time of bath correlations, is assumed to be short in comparison with the timescale associated with the small open quantum system, characteristically given by the inverse level spacing.
+In this limit, we can ignore memory effects and invoke the Markov approximation \cite{Breuer06,Gorini78}; note, however, recent work on non-Markovian issues \cite{Diosi14,Ferialdi16,Breuer16,Breuer09,Bonifacio20,Vega17,Ferialdi16}.
+Finally, in the second-order Born approximation it follows that $\rho_S(t)$ is governed by the Lindblad equation \cite{Lindblad76,Manzano20},